MohsenZand/ipsc_cardiomyocyte/README.md

 This repository contains the complete, reproducible analysis pipeline for identifying transitional dynamics in iPSC-derived cardiomyocytes.
 The analysis first uses **SEACells** to aggregate the dataset into metacells and then applies **MuTrans** to model cellular dynamics and identify attractor states.

-This work is structured for submission to a top-tier journal, prioritizing clarity, reproducibility, and high-quality figures.

 ---